wercker-labs/wercker-blog/source/posts/2013-07-12-Build-and-deploy-status-notifications-with-cctray-feed.md

 ### Deploy status feed

-The feed url that contains the deployment status of an project's deploy target is:
+The feed url that contains the deployment status of a project's deploy target is:

 	https://app.wercker.com/api/v2/applications/{PROJECT-ID}/cc/deploytargets/{DEPLOY-TARGET-NAME}

 You need to replace `{PROJECT-ID}` with the project id of the project you want to monitor and `{DEPLOY-TARGET-NAME}` with the name of the deploy target.
+Read more about deploy targets on ou [dev center](http://devcenter.wercker.com/articles/introduction/deploys.html#deploy-targets)

 ## Tools

-Here is a list of tools that allow you to monitor cctray.xml feeds and that can be used to monitor your build and deployment statusses of your wercker projects.
+Here is a list of tools that allow you to monitor **cctray.xml** feeds and that can be used to monitor your build and deployment statuses of your wercker projects.

 * [CCMenu for Mac](http://ccmenu.sourceforge.net/)
 * [CCTray for Windows](http://confluence.public.thoughtworks.org/display/CCNET/CCTray)